VeronikaRuliskova/help/docs/billing-information.md

 ## How do I fill or update billing information?
 When you need to update your billing information:
-1. Click Payments
+1. Click Payments.
-2. Click Billing information
+2. Click Billing information.
-3. Update billing info
+3. Update billing info.
-4. Click Save
+4. Click Save.